 - Pressure or fullness in one or both ears

 Often, people with severe hearing loss withdraw from their social lives because they're embarrassed to ask family and friends to repeat themselves over and over again.
 They might be afraid they'll misunderstand a conversation and answer with the wrong comments.
 Learn more about what causes hearing loss.

 Degrees of Hearing Impairment

 To find out how impaired your hearing is, your doctor may order a formal hearing test also known as an audiogram.
-It can show the degree of your hearing loss by looking at the range of decibels -- a measure of sound intensity -- you can hear.
+It can show the degree of your hearing loss by looking at the range of decibels -- a measure of loudness -- you can hear.